 Study staff will instruct participants on the proper methods of storing and applying the products.
-Beginning on Day 0, participants in both arms of the study will utilize one single-dose, pre-filled applicator containing 3.5 g of study product (3% w/w SPL7013 Gel or placebo gel) twice daily, for fourteen consecutive days.
-The participant will insert
+Beginning on Day 0, participants in all three arms of the study will utilize one single-dose, pre-filled applicator containing 3.5 g of study product (VivaGel®, VivaGel® placebo, or HEC gel) twice daily, for fourteen consecutive days.
+The participant will insert the first dose of study product at the Enrollment Visit.
+Target doses are in the morning and in the evening (approximately every 12 hours).
+The evening dose should be administered before longest period of rest (usually night).

 If a participant misses a dose, she should make up the missed dose as soon as possible, unless the next application is due within 2 hours or less.
-If the next dosing time is in 2 or less hours, then the missed dose should not be made up; rather, the participant should wait until this next dosing time to insert the study gel.
+If the next dosing time is in 2 or less hours, then the missed dose should not be made up; rather, the participant should wait until the next dosing time to insert the study gel.

 Participants may continue their usual hygiene practices with the exception of any products applied directly to the vulva or vagina.
 In particular, participants will be educated and counseled about the risks of douching and advised to avoid this practice.
-Participants will be informed that swimming, bathing, and sauna use are permitted.
+Participants will be informed that tampons, sanitary pads, swimming, bathing, and sauna use are permitted.
 Participants will be advised to not use other participants' study gel, or to distribute their own study gel to other women.
 Study participants will be instructed to wash their hands before and after using the applicator to insert study gel.

-6.2.
-Study Product Supply and Accountability
+6.2 Study Product Supply and Accountability

-6.2.1.
-Study Product Supply
+6.2.1 Study Product Supply